tablelandnetwork/tutorial-two-tables-nft-polygon/README.md

 Namely, the project is broken into the following:

-- `assets` => A couple of sample images, but any number can be included -- these will be uploaded to IPFS.
+- `images` => A couple of sample images, but any images/amount can be included -- these will be uploaded to IPFS.
+Note that this will be the hardcoded and related to the NFT tokenId.
-- `metadata` => The corresponding metadata files for each image, which lack the "image" field value.
-The metadata files will then be pushed to IPFS, but their "image" fields will first be overwritten by the image's `cid` upon IPFS upload.
+- `metadata` => The corresponding metadata files for each image, which lack the "image" field value (empty string by default).
+The metadata files will have their "image" fields overwritten by the image's `CID` upon IPFS upload.
 Must have a 1:1 relationship with matching names (e.g., `0.jpeg` for the image, and `0` for the JSON, omitting the extension).
-- `contracts` => The NFT smart contract (`TableNFT`), which will mint tokens & allow for the `baseURI` to be set.
+- `contracts` => The NFT smart contract (`TwoTablesNFT`), which will mint tokens & allow for the `baseURI` to be set that points to the Tableland network. `TwoTablesNFT` is the "recommended" way to do things.
-- `flattenedTableNFT.sol` => Although non-optimal, this demo leverages a "manual" process for verifying a smart contract on Polygon, which requires smart contract flattening (into a single file), some comments cleanup, and UI upload on [Polygonscan](https://polygonscan.com/).
-Optional step to do (or, can automate, instead).
-- `hardhat.config.js` => Some useful deployment configs, including gateways to the proper node provider on Ethereum Goerli & Polygon Mumbai testnets -- and also loading the private key from `.env` for live testnet deployment.
+- `hardhat.config.js` => Some useful deployment configs, including gateways to the proper Alchemy node provider on Polygon Mumbai testnets -- and also loading the private key from `.env` for live testnet deployment.
+- `scripts`:
-- `scripts` => `uploadMetadataToIpfs` will look for images in `assets`, upload them to IPFS, write these CIDs to the corresponding `metadata` file, and upload the `metadata` directory to IPFS.
-Then, `deploy.js` will handle the smart contract deployment & set the `baseURI` to this `metadata` directory's CID, allowing `baseURI` and `tokenURI` to be called using this IPFS CID.
+  - `metadataProcessing.js` => Look for images in `images`, upload images to IPFS, parse the `metadata` files, write these CIDs to the corresponding JSON/object, and also, return the built object for metadata preparation.
+  - `prepareSql.js` => Take the output from `uploadMetadataToIpfs.js` and build SQL statements.
+  - `deployTwoTables.js` => Deploy the `TwoTablesNFT` contracts, using the output from `prepareSql.js` -- and set the `baseURI` & `tokenURI` to the Tableland gateway (`testnet.tableland.network`).
+  - `verifyTwoTables.js` => Although optional, an additional script that can be used to verify a contract on Polygonscan.
-- `test` => includes some simple `chai` tests with `ethers` as well, including testing out the `tokenURI` is correct.
+- `test` => Includes some simple `chai` tests with `ethers` as well, including testing out the `tokenURI` is correct.
 - `.env` => Private variables to store locally, so _do not expose_ these publicly; examples are provided in `.env.example`

 ## Setup